README file from

 Usage

 Start a new chat from the session landing page, or select a previous session.
-Use the model rail at the top to switch models.
+Use the agent profile selector to choose a local .agent.md profile, then use the model rail at the top to switch among that profile's model choices.
 Use @ in the composer to attach vault files as context.

 Useful prompt patterns: